aweymo-ui/libguide_remediation/content/1_guide.md

 To add or edit the alt text of the images in your LibGuides, select the edit icon in the lower right corner of the box where the image is located, then select `Edit` from the dropdown:

-{% include gallery-figure.html img="lib_remed_03.jpg" alt="Screen shot of the cover page for the Agricultural Economics LibGuide with a photograph of people and animals and a red arrow pointing at the lover right hand corner of the box." %}
+{% include gallery-figure.html img="lib_remed_03.jpg" alt="Screen shot of the cover page for the Agricultural Economics LibGuide with a photograph of people and animals and a red arrow pointing at the lower right hand corner of the box." %}

 Double click the image within the editing window: